La Manada rape case: Final sentence

 On 21 June 2019, the Supreme Court of Spain upgraded the five men's previous convictions for sexual abuse to that of continuous sexual assault, and handed down 15-year prison terms.
 The sentence states that the victim was "intimidated", she was "overcome by fear", and "could offer no resistance", concluding that the crime was a rape.
 Antonio Manuel Guerrero received two additional years for stealing the victim's mobile phone.
 The sentence also banned them from coming within 500 metres of the victim for a period of 20 years and ordered compensation totalling €100,000.

 The Court of Navarre ordered the immediate detention of the five convicts for risk of flight, just as two of them were about to leave Seville.
 On transfer to prison after arrest, El Prenda, one of the perpetrators, was filmed showing a smirk at the cameras.
 After notification of the final sentence, the Chief Bureau of the Civil Guard announced that it would initiate the procedure to remove Guerrero from the Spanish police force "as soon as possible".

 On 5 July 2019, the Supreme Court issued the whole sentence, elaborating on different points that had raised controversy and the definition of sexual assault (aggression).
 The sentence states that "consensual sex is only made clear by explicit consent or clearly inferred from the circumstances" according to the Istanbul Convention, considers the first sentence by the Court of Navarre an 'error', and asserts that "the victim needs to show no heroic opposition, which may lead to further harm to her".

 Spanish legal details

-In Spain, the crime of sex without consent has 2 legal categories, sexual aggression or sexual abuse.
-Sexual aggression is defined as necessitating violence (violencia) or intimidation (intimidación), sexual abuse is without violence, however there are controversies regarding the interpretation of these legal terms by the public; "intimidation" is more narrow than abusing superiority or influence over the victim.
+In Spain, the crime of sex without consent had 2 legal categories during the period, sexual aggression or sexual abuse.
+Sexual aggression was defined as necessitating violence (violencia) or intimidation (intimidación), sexual abuse is without violence, however there were controversies regarding the interpretation of these legal terms by the public; "intimidation" was narrower than abusing superiority or influence over the victim.
+The legal status quo remained in place until the Law for the Guarantee of Sexual Freedom in 2022.